MaslovaEV/cloudstack-ui/docs/source/CSUI-Firewall.rst

 --------------
 ..
 Contents::

-The *Virtual Machines* -> *Firewall* section contains templates to create a security group for a virtual machine and shared security groups used for virtual machines of other users.
+The *Virtual Machines* -> *Firewall* section displays templates to create a security group for a virtual machine and shared and private security groups used by virtual machines.

 .. figure:: _static/Firewall_List816-1.png